 That same year she poured all her energy into her new operatic clown persona, growing a rabid and very faithful fan base for her surrealist opera cabaret troupe called Operadisiac.
-Brandon's experiences directing Operadisiac grew into a shadow puppet opera company called Paper Puppet Opera in 2015, which during this pandemic time is a solo project where Brandon creates the puppets and sets, then manipulates them while singing at the same time.
-In the past Paper Puppet Opera was known for their emotionally stirring rendition of Franz Schubert's Winterreise as well as for comedic presentations of forgotten classical operas.
+Brandon's experiences directing Operadisiac grew into a shadow puppet opera company called Paper Puppet Opera in 2015, which survived Covid-time as a solo project where Brandon creates the puppets and sets, then manipulates them while singing at the same time.
+Paper Puppet Opera is perhaps best known for their emotionally stirring rendition of Franz Schubert's Winterreise (four puppeteers including Juliana, plus piano and baritone) as well as for comedic presentations of forgotten classical operas.

 As a soprano Brandon has been a frequent soloist with Seattle Bach Choir as well as making guest appearances with various projects around the Seattle area as "the human theremin," and even a trip to Germany with the Frank Zappa tribute band Z.E.R.O. to perform at Zappanale in 2016.
 Brandon has been a featured vocalist on all of Z.E.R.O.'s albums to date.